 Social security in South Africa and SASSA grants

-Foreginers who live and work in South Africa will typically be subject to pay contributions to social security in South Africa.
+Foreginers who live and legally work in South Africa will typically be subject to pay contributions to social security in South Africa.
 Social security payments and benefits are primarily handled by the South African Social Security Agency, known as SASSA.

-This guide explains all you need to know about social security in South Africa: how the South African social security system works, who must pay contributions to SASSA, the amount of your SASSA payments, what is covered, who can claim SASSA grants, SASSA grant amounts and how to apply.
+This guide explains what you need to know about social security in South Africa: how the South African social security system works, who must pay contributions to SASSA, the amount of your SASSA payments, what is covered, who can claim SASSA grants, SASSA grant amounts and how to apply.